 There is a pandemic.
 I am asked to stay within my home.
-It is different but not different: I am asked to avoid the market, travel, time with friends and to keep my distance from other people.
-People are scared, but outside the birds seem unbothered.
+It is different but not different: I must avoid the market, travel, time with friends and must keep my distance from other people.
+I do this anyways, but now people are scared and abundance becomes scarcity.
+Outside the birds seem unbothered.

 The days blur together and it is weeks and a month and more.
 My alarm goes off and it is hard to get up.
 It takes all of my will and strength to ignore the fear.
 Work tries to put on a bold face.
 But my job is people.
 I see the cracks, and it is my purpose to smooth them.
 Relax dear resource unit, all is well, remain productive and put your fear in a compartment, like me.
 I am okay, I say.
 But I am not.

 Each morning I want to lay there and do nothing: what is the point?
 I think maybe we deserve this and I go for my morning walk.
-The streets are quiet, the schools are empty, nothing stirs but the birds.
-I am trapped in my mind, looping through the fear that I cannot help but consume.
-As the woods get thicker and the houses sparse, I look at the crows with envy.
+The streets are quiet, the schools are empty, and nothing stirs but the birds.
+Without the rush of students going to school and the cars going to work, I feel trapped in my mind, looping through the fear that I cannot help but consume.
+As the woods of the walk get thicker and the houses more sparse, I look at the crows with envy.

 They are together, always.
 They talk all day, in language we can hear and language we cannot.
-I see their rituals have not changed, that they go to and fro and swoosh and roll and I arrive at home again, ready to pretend.
+I see their rituals have not changed, that they continue to go to and fro, hunting, playing, talking and I arrive at home again, alone.
 Each day is getting worse.
-More people are dying, more social unrest, and little do I know a virus is the least horrible thing that will yet emerge.
-I seek distraction and so I order food for the birds.
+More people are dying, more social unrest, and little do I know a virus is the least horrible thing that I will hear of this week.
+It is a lot, and so I seek distraction.
+I cannot see people or be with people, and so I order food for the birds.

-I awake in the morning and there are tears in my eyes.
+I awake the next morning and there are tears in my eyes.
 My phone is elsewhere because I can no longer bear to see the fear it wants to show me.
-The birds are what wake me, the crows cawing, and I feel I cannot move.
-There is no end in sight and I wish to fly away.
-I cannot become them, I resolve, but I can feed them.
-I depart on my morning walk with cup in hand, filled with peanut-y treats, and I sink into the forest.
+The birds are what wake me, the crows cawing, but I feel I cannot move.
+There is no end to this in sight so I wish to fly away, like the crows.
+I cannot become one of them, but I can feed them.
+I depart on my morning walk with cup in hand, filled with peanut-y treats and I sink into the forest.

 I leave them a treat in case they come back.
 I keep going and each crow I see I wave and tell them hello and offer them something to eat.
-As I return home through the park, pocked only with a few people brave enough to face the fear, I hear the crows calling to one another and see them going about their business.
+I return home through the park.
+The hour is later and few people brave the outside.
+Those that do ignore the others.
+The playgrounds are empty, the streets are silent.
+I hear the crows calling among themselves and see them going about their playful business.
 I wave, drop some food, and keep walking.
-I return home, go to work, and next morning something has changed.
+I return home, go to work, and the next morning something has changed.

 I no longer wake up for myself.
 I think of the crows, get up, and go for my walk.
 I begin to wake up earlier, I awake when they do, as the suns first rays cover the mountain and then I go into the trees.
 I do this day, after day, after day.
 I cannot see people, but I can see the crows.
 Before they seemed disinterested, feasting only when I am far away.
 But now they start to wait for me.

 I descend from my front steps and a crow swooshes over my shoulder.
 It lands on a nearby power cable and tilts its head at me.
-I throw some goodies from my cup and it dives with graceful ease and hops towards the food.
+Her beak clicks in greeting.
+I throw some goodies from my cup and she dives with graceful ease and hops towards the food.

 It caws a mirthful yell and I feel its sense of excitement.
 It eats a few, flies somewhere to deposit a cache, returns and then caws some more to notify its brethren.
 Others join, ornaments on the power lines, and deep black eyes observe me under beak and with tilted head.

 Deeper into the forest I go and I hear them talking to one another.
 I start to understand them.
 The food is delicious, rich and nourishing, and they learn my routine.
-In turn I learn to understand when they are cawing amongst themselves about boundaries or reporting the location of quality food to their kin.
+In turn I learn to understand when they are cawing amongst themselves about boundaries or reporting the location of quality food or the location of dangerous predators to their kin.

 I learn the clicks and clacks and other sounds, indicating shades of delight or cautionary warning.
 They have just had children and so they are careful to teach wise lessons.